frctl/fractal-docs/docs/guide/documentation/dynamic-docs.md

 ## Using the API

-It's possible to take this one step further using ~@TODOLINK @api', 'Fractal\'s API') }} in combination with creating your own helpers.
+It's possible to take this one step further using [Fractal\'s API](../../api/) in combination with creating your own helpers.

-When you set up your project, you can ~@TODOLINK @views#customising-handlebars', 'customise the Handlebars engine') }} to add in your own helpers.
+When you set up your project, you can [customise the Handlebars engine](../core-concepts/view-templates.html#customising-handlebars) to add in your own helpers.
 These helpers can use Fractal API methods to provide you access to whatever data you need about your component library.

 For instance, if you wanted to create a Handlebars [block helper](http://handlebarsjs.com/block_helpers.html) that iterated over all of the available components in your project to create a list, you could use something like the following: